-All personnel and related costs, including current and post-employment benefits, are managed by WHO and charged in full to the Global Fund.
-A provision for US\$ 12 million has been created to compensate staff for the loss of the value of employer contributions to retirement benefits resulting from the early withdrawal from the UN Joint Staff Pension Fund.
+All personnel and related costs, including current and post employment benefits are managed by WHO and charged in full to the Global Fund.
+A provision for US\$ 12 million has been created to compensate staff for the loss of the value of employer contributions to retirement benefits resulting from the early withdrawal from UN Joint Staff Pension Fund.

-2.11 CHANGES IN ACCOUNTING AND REPORTING

-2.11.1 Current Year Changes in Accounting and Reporting
+2.11 CHANGES IN ACCOUNTING AND REPORTING 2.11.1 Current Year Changes in Accounting and Reporting

 Foreign exchange gains and losses are presented separately in the Statement of Activities.
 Comparative information in the financial statements has been reclassified where necessary.
-Also, the Global Fund adopted the following new and amended IFRS and IFRIC interpretations during the year.
+Also, the Global Fund adopted the following new and amended IFRS and International Financial Reporting Interpretations Committee (IFRIC) interpretations during the year.
 Adoption of these revised standards and interpretations did not have any effect on the financial performance or position of the Global Fund.
+Foreign exchange gains and losses are presented separately in the Statement of Activities.
+Comparative information in the financial statements has been reclassified where necessary.